nmshd/documentation/_includes/use-cases/use-case-consumption-execute-a-thirdpartyattributequery.md

 {% include properties_list.html %}

-This use-case is intended to execute an incoming ThirdPartyRelationshipAttributeQuery (e.g. of a ReadAttributeRequestItem) which returns a list of matching [Relationship Attributes]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) of another contact.
+This use-case is intended to execute an incoming [ThirdPartyRelationshipAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattributequery)
+(e.g. received by a ReadAttributeRequestItem) which returns a list of matching [Relationship Attributes]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) of another peer.

 ## Parameters

-- The `query` for the to be searched attribute is described in the [data model]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattributequery).
+- The `query` for the RelationshipAttributes as described in the [ThirdPartyRelationshipAttributeQuery]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattributequery).

 ## On Success

-- A list of attributes that conform to the query is returned.
+- Returns the `RelationshipAttributes` as [LocalAttributes]({% link _docs_integrate/data-model-overview.md %}#localattribute) that match the given query.

 ## On Failure